benbalter/benbalter.github.com/_posts/2015-02-20-jekyll-collections.md

 ## Everything that's not a post or a page can be represented as a collection

-Collections add another possibility, or use-case outside of Jekyll's post- and page-publishing functionality; and have the potential to bring Jekyll's zen-like simplicity to all sorts of other types of content that aren't dated (as with posts), but have a set relationship with one another (hence the name, "collection").
+Collections add another possibility, or use-case outside Jekyll's post- and page-publishing functionality; and have the potential to bring Jekyll's zen-like simplicity to all sorts of other types of content that aren't dated (as with posts), but have a set relationship with one another (hence the name, "collection").
 If you're familiar with traditional CMS's, you can think of collections like [WordPress custom post types](http://codex.wordpress.org/Post_Types) or [Drupal custom content types](https://www.drupal.org/node/774728), except you do not need to program a specific class, learn any server languages, and the syntax used to specify them is very easily readable.

 What then, might you use collections for?
 Let's say you're making a site for a bakery and want to list the different cupcakes varieties you sell.
 You might use a collection called "cupcakes".
 You'd create a `_cupcakes` folder, and would add `chocolate.md` or `vanilla.md` to it.
 And just like posts or pages, your list of cupcakes would be accessible as `site.cupcakes`.